WordPad is a text-editing program available in the Microsoft Windows operating system.

 In the third row from the top of the screen, you’ll see a box with a name in it (in this example, ‘Calibri’) and a little downward-pointing arrow.
 The arrow indicates that this is a drop-down list.
-When you click on the arrow, it will turn orange and a list will drop down.
+When you click on the arrow a list will drop down.

 This particular list consists of all the fonts that you can choose to create your document.
 Scroll down the list and you’ll find even more fonts.

 Let’s assume that you’d like to use the ‘Arial’ font.
 Click Arial on the list.
 The name will now appear in the box at the top of the screen.

 Step 3: Type ‘Good Morning’ and press the ‘Enter’ key.
 Have a look at what you’ve done.